oubawaleh/E-commerce-App/README.md

 - Confirming Shipping and Billing Address
 - Receipt
 - If the user cancel the webflow it will go to cancel Page
-- If the user submits the checkout it will go to thank you page with the timing of delivery Report
+- If the user submits the checkout it will go to thank you page.

 ## Tools and Technologies: